-Writing is teacher assessed regularly plan, with independent evidence collected for every pupil.
-Staged targets are ticked off after every piece of writing, to keep track of progress, find gaps to target and move pupils forward.
+Writing is teacher assessed, and independent evidence is collected regularly for every pupil.
+Stage targets are ticked off after every piece of writing, to keep track of progress, find gaps to target and move pupils forward.
 Termly cross-school moderation of writing takes place in staff meetings.
 Additional support for moderating pupils’ writing takes place during phase meetings.

-If you would like a copy of the staged targets, please click on the relevant stage;
+If you would like a copy of the original staged targets, please click on the relevant stage below;

 Useful links for children;